 When is the next Ikea sale?
 Know when to pounce to save up to 50%

-Ikea usually runs a couple of sale events each year – one in summer and the other in winter.
-The sales used to be mostly in stores, with fewer items discounted online, but over the last few years we've seen more stock available online, too.
+Ikea usually has a couple of sale events each year – one in summer and the other in winter.
+The sales used to be mostly in stores, with fewer items discounted online, but over the last few years we've seen more stock available online too.

 We tend to see discounts of up to 50% off on thousands of products across furniture, lighting, bathroom, textiles and kitchenware.
 Here's when we expect Ikea to have its big sales: